mobs3288/Kuro-rest/README.md

 - Make HTTP GET requests to the respective endpoints with appropriate parameters to fetch the desired information.

 ## Disclaimer:
-This project is intended for demonstration purposes and facilitating access to data from MyFigureCollection.
+This project is intended for facilitating access to data from MyFigureCollection.
 Please ensure compliance with MyFigureCollection's terms of service and policies when using this API.
 Use responsibly and ethically.

 ## License:
 This project is licensed under the [MIT License](LICENSE).